belingo/belingoGeo/readme.txt

 4. City page

 == Changelog ==
+= 1.10 =
+* Updating Language Packs
+* Fixed an issue with infinite cloning of the Default city.
+Now this is a system city, it cannot be deleted
+* The function for downloading CSV examples has been adjusted
+* Added the ability to not display the city confirmation window for the [belingogeo_selector] shortcode
+* Added redirect exception to search page
+* Fixed forced city confirmation when using cache
+* fix new redirect page functions
+* Added an option to redirect to an existing city page
+* remove rewrite:true from post_types and taxonomies in admin
+* fix sitemaps taxonomies and hide empty sitemaps
+* Added the ability to change woocommerce prices depending on the city
+* fix save posts in admin without cities
+* Changed the method of connecting pop-up windows and selector, added the ability to change text in windows from the console
+* Excluded from xml sitemap not publicly_queryable post_types
+* add hook for sitemap headers
+* Added the ability to insert any shortcodes into the woocommerce category header

 = 1.9 =
 * added ability to use nested shortcodes
 * improved belingogeo_city_content shortcode, added the ability to exclude cities and specify several cities